Case study

 1. The Challenge

-Unite to Light has distributed thousands of lamps, but struggled to capture how they were actually being used in daily life.
-Counting units delivered showed outputs, but not outcomes.
-Traditional feedback methods, like online surveys, were unrealistic for end users in low-connectivity environments, leaving stories and impact largely invisible.
+For over a decade, Unite to Light has distributed thousands of solar-powered lamps in collaboration with organizations like UNFPA, but has struggled to capture how they were being used in daily life in a robust, consistent way.
+Counting units delivered showed outputs, but not the rich outcomes of having reliable access to a lighting source.
+Traditional feedback methods, like online surveys, are unrealistic for end users in low-connectivity environments, leaving stories and impact largely invisible in spite of the obvious benefits of light distribution.

 2. The Solution

-To bridge this gap, Unite to Light piloted Simba in a project with midwives in Bangladesh.
-These midwives often work in rural villages with little or no electricity, relying on solar lamps to safely perform deliveries and care for mothers and newborns.
-Using WhatsApp surveys, midwives could easily share short reflections on how the lights were helping them, what challenges they faced, and where improvements could be made.
+To bridge this gap, Unite to Light is piloting Simba in a projects like distribution of lamps with midwives in Bangladesh, in partnership with UNHCR.
+These midwives often work in rural villages and refugee camps with little or no electricity, relying on solar lamps to safely perform deliveries and care for mothers and newborns.
+Using WhatsApp surveys, midwives can easily share short reflections on how the lights are helping them, what challenges they faced, and where improvements can be made.

 3. The Outcome